jonels-msft/mcp-review/README.md

 ### Utilities
 - `npm run status` - Display server capabilities and status
 - `npm run check` - Check VS Code integration readiness

+### Manual Testing
+For development and debugging, you can run the server manually:
+- `npm start` - Run the server in standalone mode
+- `npm run dev` - Run in development mode with auto-restart

 ### Project Structure
 ```